eZmaxinc/eZmax-SDK-go/docs/CustomFormDataSignerResponse.md

 SetSContactLastname sets SContactLastname field to given value.

-### GetAObjEzsignformfieldgroupCompound
+### GetAObjEzsignformfieldgroup

-`func (o *CustomFormDataSignerResponse) GetAObjEzsignformfieldgroupCompound() []EzsignformfieldgroupResponseCompound`
+`func (o *CustomFormDataSignerResponse) GetAObjEzsignformfieldgroup() []CustomFormDataEzsignformfieldgroupResponse`

-GetAObjEzsignformfieldgroupCompound returns the AObjEzsignformfieldgroupCompound field if non-nil, zero value otherwise.
+GetAObjEzsignformfieldgroup returns the AObjEzsignformfieldgroup field if non-nil, zero value otherwise.

-### GetAObjEzsignformfieldgroupCompoundOk
+### GetAObjEzsignformfieldgroupOk

-`func (o *CustomFormDataSignerResponse) GetAObjEzsignformfieldgroupCompoundOk() (*[]EzsignformfieldgroupResponseCompound, bool)`
+`func (o *CustomFormDataSignerResponse) GetAObjEzsignformfieldgroupOk() (*[]CustomFormDataEzsignformfieldgroupResponse, bool)`

-GetAObjEzsignformfieldgroupCompoundOk returns a tuple with the AObjEzsignformfieldgroupCompound field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAObjEzsignformfieldgroupOk returns a tuple with the AObjEzsignformfieldgroup field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAObjEzsignformfieldgroupCompound
+### SetAObjEzsignformfieldgroup

-`func (o *CustomFormDataSignerResponse) SetAObjEzsignformfieldgroupCompound(v []EzsignformfieldgroupResponseCompound)`
+`func (o *CustomFormDataSignerResponse) SetAObjEzsignformfieldgroup(v []CustomFormDataEzsignformfieldgroupResponse)`

-SetAObjEzsignformfieldgroupCompound sets AObjEzsignformfieldgroupCompound field to given value.
+SetAObjEzsignformfieldgroup sets AObjEzsignformfieldgroup field to given value.